CPHS/OPHS Glossary of Terms

 An individual who both initiates and actually conducts the research.

-A sponsor-investigator must meet the requirements and obligations
+A sponsor-investigator must meet the requirements and obligations of

-of both the investigator and the sponsor described in FDA regulations.
+both the investigator and the sponsor described in FDA regulations.

 Sponsored Projects Office:

-The Sponsored Projects Office (SPO) is a division of the Office of
+The Sponsored Projects Office (SPO) is a division of the Office of Research

-grants, and negotiating contracts for extramurally-funded research,
+contracts for extramurally-funded research, training, and public service

-training, and public service projects.
-SPO staff act as UCB’s
+projects.
+SPO staff act as UCB’s institutional official in matters

-office.
-SPO is also responsible for post-award activities, such as
+for post-award activities, such as approving certain actions delegated

-approving certain actions delegated to the campus by sponsors, obtaining
+to the campus by sponsors, obtaining sponsor approvals as required, resolving

-the project period, reviewing consultant agreements, and assuring
+problems that arise during the project period, reviewing consultant agreements,

-compliance with University and sponsor policies and regulations.
+and assuring compliance with University and sponsor policies and regulations.

 For more information, visit the SPO website.